Davis, Holiday lead Pelicans past Wizards 125-104

 Wizards: Lost to New Orleans for the first time in seven meetings and only the second time in 15. ...
 Wall was assessed a technical foul late in the third quarter for bickering with officials after he was called for a hack on Holiday's transition layup attempt. ...
 Jeff Green had 10 points.

 Pelicans: Mirotic is 14 of 28 from 3-point range in his last four games after going 3 of 8 against Washington. ...
 New Orleans improved to 9-2 at home, but plays its next two on the road, where the Pelicans are 2-9. ...
-The Pelicans still wound up with 20 total turnovers, down only two from the loss to Boston, but their scoring was up and they largely controlled the game while also forcing 16 Wizards turnovers.
+The Pelicans committed 20 turnovers, down only two from Monday's loss to Boston, but their scoring was up and they largely controlled the game while also forcing 16 Wizards turnovers.

 UP NEXT